krisztianodor/api/content/references/cors.md

 }
 ```

+- Change the value to...
-- Change `yourdomain.com` to your domain or `localhost:8100` for Ionic.
+    - For production on a specific domain, use `yourdomain.com` (of course, change to your actual domain).
+    - For local development (localhost) or any domain, use `*`.
+    - For Ionic, use `localhost:8100`.
 - Send!

 Future responses from the API will contain the special header required to access the API. `Access-Control-Allow-Origin: yourdomain.com`